AI-Insane/Secure-Downloads/README.md

 ---

 ### Notes
 - Ensure that PowerShell 5.1 or later is installed.
+(Created on Powershell 7.5.0)
 - Validate your XML configuration against the XSD schema before running the script.
-- For issues or suggestions, please create an issue in the repository.
+- I will not provide any more updates past this one, feel free to update yourselves.
+- I created and run this on a very powerfull machine, May be resource intensive for less powerful machines, this is a large script that runs constantly throughout your use.

 ---